 Advertisement

-“Sea moss does have potential health benefits, but having a good, varied diet is going to be the most helpful to your body,” Czerwony says.
-“Don’t depend on supplements.”
+“Sea moss does have potential health benefits, but having a good, varied diet is going to be the most helpful to your body,” Czerwony reinforces.
+“Don’t depend on supplements.
+That goes for sea moss and any other supplement you find.
+Food should always come first.”

 Learn more about our editorial process.